edburns/azure-docs/articles/openshift/howto-deploy-java-openliberty-app.md

 Because we use the Open Liberty Operator to manage Liberty applications, we need to create an instance of its *Custom Resource Definition*, of type "OpenLibertyApplication".
 The Operator will then take care of all aspects of managing the OpenShift resources required for deployment.

-1. Log in to the OpenShift web console from your browser with the administrator.
+1. Log in to the OpenShift web console from your browser using the credentials of the administrator.
 2. Navigate to **Operators** > **Installed Operators** > **Open Liberty Operator** > **Open Liberty Application**.
 The navigation of items in the user interface mirrors the actual containment hierarchy of technologies in use.

    ![ARO Java Containment](./media/howto-deploy-java-openliberty-app/aro-java-containment.png)